-Due to the specialized cohort nature of The Guildhall program, all credit hours must be earned at The Guildhall.
+Due to the specialized cohort nature of Guildhall programs, all credit hours must be earned at The Guildhall.
 Additional information is found in the Hart eCenter Graduate Programs Policies and Procedures section of this catalog.

 ENROLLMENT POLICIES

 Course Scheduling and Enrollment Cycles